presseverykey/everykey-toolchain-installer/README.md

 #Toolchain Installer

-This is our lame attempt at creating an installer pacakge for the Press Any Key Toolchain.
+This is our lame attempt at creating an installer pacakge for the Press Every Key Toolchain.
 It should alert you to any missing packages which we can't install automatically, download the compiler and check out our SDK from github and get everything ready for you.